Richard II of England: Character and assessment

-Contemporary writers, even those less sympathetic to the king, agreed that Richard was a "most beautiful king", though with a "face which was white, rounded and feminine", implying he lacked manliness.
+Contemporary writers, even those less sympathetic to the King, agreed that Richard was a "most beautiful king", though with an unmanly "face which was white, rounded and feminine."
 He was athletic and tall; when his tomb was opened in 1871, he was found to be six feet (1.82 m) tall.
 He was also intelligent and well read, and when agitated he had a tendency to stammer.
-While the Westminster Abbey portrait probably shows a good similarity of the king, the Wilton Diptych portrays him as significantly younger than he was at the time; it must be assumed that he had a beard by this point.
+While the Westminster Abbey portrait probably shows a good similarity of the King, the Wilton Diptych portrays him as significantly younger than he was at the time; it must be assumed that he had a beard by this point.
 Religiously, he was orthodox, and particularly towards the end of his reign he became a strong opponent of the Lollard heresy.
 He was particularly devoted to the cult of Edward the Confessor, and around 1395 he had his own coat of arms impaled with the mythical arms of the Confessor.
 Though not a warrior king like his grandfather, Richard nevertheless enjoyed tournaments, as well as hunting.

-The popular view of Richard has more than anything been influenced by Shakespeare's play about the king, Richard II.
+The popular view of Richard has more than anything been influenced by Shakespeare's play about the King, Richard II.
 Shakespeare's Richard was a cruel, vindictive, and irresponsible king, who attained a semblance of greatness only after his fall from power.
 Writing a work of fiction, Shakespeare took many liberties and made great omissions, basing his play on works by writers such as Edward Hall and Samuel Daniel, who in turn based their writings on contemporary chroniclers such as Thomas Walsingham.
-Hall and Daniel were part of Tudor historiography, which was highly unsympathetic to Richard.
+Hall and Daniel were part of Tudor historiography, which was highly unsympathetic to Richard, although it also viewed his deposition as a misdeed which provoked divine retribution.
 The Tudor orthodoxy, reinforced by Shakespeare, saw a continuity in civil discord starting with Richard's misrule that did not end until Henry VII's accession in 1485.
 The idea that Richard was to blame for the later-15th century Wars of the Roses was prevalent as late as the 19th century, but came to be challenged in the 20th.
 Some recent historians prefer to look at the Wars of the Roses in isolation from the reign of Richard II.